Skip to main content

 This site has not been optimised for Internet Explorer due to Microsoft no longer providing support for the browser.
 Please view this site using another browser such as Google Chrome or Microsoft Edge.

-Open communication refers to the timely and transparent approach to communicating with consumers and whānau when harm or the potential for harm has occurred.
+Open communication is a timely and transparent approach to communicating with consumers and whānau when harm or the potential for harm has occurred.
 It is a key step to a relational response and approach to understanding the experiences of the people harmed.
 Open communication should maintain or restore the tapu or dignity of all the people involved.